 “I like to work with founders tackling hard problems, who have a strong point of view about what is right or wrong in an industry, and a clear vision of how they will change it.”

 Jerry joined Greylock in 2013, and backs founders with a strong product and operational sense across a range of sectors including AI, data, business applications, cloud infrastructure, and open source technologies.
-He is a board director for askSpoke, Blend, Cato Networks, Chronosphere, Gladly, Instabase, Notable Health, Rhumbix, and Rockset, and led investments in Docker, Instabase and Notable.
+He is a board director for askSpoke, Blend, Cato Networks, Chronosphere, Gladly, Instabase, Notable Health, Rhumbix, Rockset, and Truera, and led investments in Docker, Instabase and Notable.

 His ability to work with a variety of teams across different company stages made him instrumental in VMware’s growth.
 He spent a decade at a cloud computing and virtualization company, where he was Vice President of Cloud and Application Services.
 As part of the team that created Cloud Foundry, Jerry ran the product management and marketing teams responsible for all of VMware’s application infrastructure products including vFabric, Spring, GemFire, and its big data projects.
 Prior to building VMware’s Cloud Application Platform, Jerry created and coined the term “VDI” for virtual desktop infrastructure as part of the inception of VMware’s enterprise desktop and application virtualization businesses.
 During his tenure, the company went from 250 to over 15,000 employees and $5B in revenue.